hyperledger/firefly-cardano/README.md

 The easier way to get started is to use Docker compose to build your entire cluster.

 ```
-# To compose a cluster
+# To compose a cluster using Blockfrost as a backing store
 BLOCKFROST_KEY=previewXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX docker compose -f infra/docker-compose.yaml up --build -d

+# To create a cluster with a local cardano node (takes longer to spin up)
+docker compose -f infra/docker-compose.node.yaml up --build -d

 # Watch the build
 docker compose watch